hpcleuven/VscDocumentation/source/access/where_can_i_store_what_kind_of_data.rst

 forever, and may change them if this seems necessary for the healthy operation of the cluster.

-Each type of scratch has his own use:
+Each type of scratch has its own use:

 **Shared scratch ($VSC_SCRATCH)**
    To allow a job running on multiple nodes (or multiple jobs running on